Menu

 Belief 03

-Organizations are systems where everything influences everything.
+Organizations are living systems where everything influences everything.

 Belief 04

-Complicated Work → Waterfall
+Complicated Work → Plan Systematically

-Complex Work → Agile
+Complex Work → Iterate and Learn

 Learn more about Cynefin Framework